1_updated

 Birmingham Health Innovation Campus

-Located at the heart of the region’s Life Sciences Opportunity Zone, the new Birmingham Healthcare Innovation Campus is currently under development in partnership with Bruntwood SciTech and designed to become a pioneering location that supports rapid translation of scientific and clinical insights into patient benefit and economic growth.
+Located at the heart of the region’s Life Sciences Opportunity Zone, the new Birmingham Healthcare Innovation Campus (BHIC) is currently under development in partnership with Bruntwood SciTech.

 Once operational, it will be a pioneering R&D hub focused on the rapid translation of scientific and clinical insights into patient benefit and economic growth.
-BHIC 1, a 657,000 square foot facility, will be the first building to open October 2023.
-There are a further five phases planned with the second phase already in design stage.
+It will deliver 657,000ft² of state of the art lab, office and incubation space.

 The campus will provide cutting-edge innovation facilities, building on nationally recognised strengths in healthcare data, genomics medicine and diagnostics, medical technologies and clinical trials.
-This is a facility that will be ideal for start-ups, scale-ups and global corporates in Medtech, Biopharma, Precision Medicine, Healthcare AI, Cancer, Genomics and more.
+This is a facility that will be ideal for start-ups, scale-ups and global corporates in Medtech, biopharma, precision medicine, healthcare AI, cancer, genomics and more.

 Opportunity location